LibbyWin/SnowHoliday/README.md

 6. The web link will then go live and open itself in a new tap.

 ## Deployment locally
--cloning the repository
+cloning the repository
-- 1. Navigate to SnowHoliday
+1. Navigate to SnowHoliday
-- 2. At the top og the page click @clone or download@
+2. At the top og the page click @clone or download@
-- 3. Copy the URL in the drop box when clicked
+3. Copy the URL in the drop box when clicked
-- 4. Using a IDE open up a terminal
+4. Using a IDE open up a terminal
-- 5. Navigate to the file location
+5. Navigate to the file location
-- 6.copy the following code and input it into your terminal to clone snow holiday!
+6.copy the following code and input it into your terminal to clone snow holiday!

 ADD GIT CLONEN HTTP//-------------------------------------------.GIT Credits